Drabble/AMT_Labo01/README.md

       - mysql:db
 ```

+These docker images are stored in the **images** folder located at the root of our repository.

-It instantiates these three docker images:
+The process instantiates these three docker images:

- * The glassfish application server
+ * The glassfish application server, located in the **glassfish** folder
- * The mysql database
+ * The mysql database, located in the  **mysql** folder
- * The phpmyadmin
+ * The phpmyadmin to access teh database, located in the **phpmyadmin** folder

+Within the **mysql** image folder there is a **data** folder containing two sql files
+	* **a_webapp_schema.sql** to create the database schema
+	* **b_webapp_data.sql** to insert data in our database
+The Dockerfile of this image copies these two file to the **/docker-entrypoint-initdb.d/** within the mysql container.
+All the .sql content of this file is automatically executed when the database container is instantiated.

+Within the **glassfish** folder there is an **apps** folder.
+This is where we put the .war file of our web application.
+The Dockerfile of the glassfish server specifies that this .war file is copied to the **autodeploy** folder of the application server.

 ### Quick start